 Jody had booked a room for me in the same hotel/hostel where she lives.
-A very nice little apartment type of accomodation with a tv, fan and the all important private bathroom.
+A very nice little apartment type of accommodation with a TV, fan, and the all-important private bathroom.

 They don’t rent daily or weekly so I had to pay for a full month, a whole $300CAD, That included wifi, the communal kitchen and everything.
 Back in Canada you would be lucky to cover two nights for that price.

 Meeting Jody’s freinds made me realize that she was pretty much a celebrity in their eyes –the “North American gringa” with the bright red hair.
 We wouldn’t get very far down the street before bumping into one of her freinds.
 Then theres would be hugs, the traditional kiss on the cheek and a short chat, before we were on our way again.
 I could only hope to fit in as well as she does.

 I met Alvaro at Andres’s little store, a little convenience shop where you can also pull up a chair and have a drink if you like.

 I liked Alvaro right away, A very interesting man, in his early 70’s.

 He lived in New York for 12 years and speaks English well.
 When he returned to Medellin, he became a former big-time food caterer, and his clients included Tata Escobar, Pablo’s wife.
 A serious car accident left both his legs badly damaged, He lives in the Boston area, the same as Jody.